gmac220/project-0/Readme.md

 # Instructions
-Insert environment, build, and execution documentation here.
-Make sure to have docker installed
+Make sure to have docker installed in your terminal type
 ```bash
 sudo apt search docker
 sudo apt install docker